Mehatab/Kotlin-Course/docs/tutorials/getting-started-eclipse.md

----
-type: tutorial
-layout: tutorial
-title:  "Getting Started with Eclipse IDE"
-description: "This tutorials walks us through creating a simple Hello World application using Eclipse IDE"
-authors: Nikolay Krasko
-date: 2019-04-24
-showAuthorInfo: false
----

-## Setting up the environment
+# Setting up the environment
 First of all, you need the Eclipse IDE installed on your system.
 You can download its latest version from [download page](https://www.eclipse.org/downloads/).
 The "Eclipse IDE for Java Developers" bundle is recommended.